preservim/vim-thematic/README.markdown

 You may want to complement a colorscheme with a particular typeface -- a lightweight anti-aliased typeface like Adobe's _Source Code Pro ExtraLight_ may look great against a black background but be unreadable against a white one.
 Or for a given typeface you may want a specific [leading][http://en.wikipedia.org/wiki/Leading] as supported with Vim's `linespace`.

 Managing such an environment in Vim has traditionally been a hassle.
-The `themata` plugin is intended to provide the Vim user more flexibility and convenience.
+The `thematic` plugin is intended to provide the Vim user more flexibility and convenience.

 ## What theme properties can I set?